LeoGasperowicz/Carrom/README.md

 The other class which need a bit more of explications is Board :
 In this class I created methods to try to implement the physics into the game with : the reaction of the pawns when they collide and against the edge and also to know if they are in a hole or not.

+## UML
+You will also be able to see the UML diagram of the game updated.
+It is the file named : Carrom UML Diagram